Laravel-Backpack/docs/3.5/introduction.md

 <a name="license"></a>
 ### License

 Backpack is under a license we call "_You make money, I make money_" (YummY).
-Its source is public, and you can use it for free for non-commercial purposes (testing, non-profits, personal use, etc), but if you make money using it you need to purchase a commercial license.
+Backpack's source is public, and you can use it for free for non-commercial purposes (testing, non-profits, personal use, etc), but if you make money using it you need to purchase a commercial license.
 Please see  [the pricing section](https://backpackforlaravel.com/pricing) for more details.
-You need a license code for both commercial and non-commercial use, to prevent nagging notification bubbles.
+In production, you need a license code for both commercial and non-commercial use, to prevent nagging notification bubbles.
+On localhost, you don't need a license code.

 <a name="add-ons"></a>
 ### Add-ons